james-lagreca/james-lagreca/README.md

 # James La Greca

 Welcome to my GitHub profile!
 I'm James La Greca, a PhD researcher focused on the Alpine Fault in New Zealand.
-I specialize paleoseismology and earthquake geology.
+I specialize in paleoseismology and earthquake geology.

 ## My Website
 Explore more about my work and research interests on my personal website: [jameslagreca.com](https://jameslagreca.com/)